-IntroductionPuerto Vallarta has almost everything that travelers love about Mexico.
+IntroductionPuerto Vallarta is a destination that has almost everything that travelers love about Mexico.
 The natural setting is glorious, the city situated along the shore of Banderas Bay, with a backdrop of mountains that seem to tumble right into the ocean and hillsides lush with a blanket of green vegetation.
 The beaches are lovely.
 Accommodations encompass everything from cozy beachfront bungalows to luxurious hotels.
-There are restaurants and shops galore.
+There are local restaurants and shops galore.
 And this resort has a downtown core as charming as any in the country.

 In DepthOn the shores of sparkling blue Bahía de Banderas (Bay of Flags), jungle-cloaked mountains plunge into the Pacific.
 Here lies the treasure at the foot of the Sierra Madre: Puerto Vallarta.
 Luxury resorts fronted by warm water and golden-sand beaches are the main draw for visitors content to simply unwind, soak up the sun and watch waves wash ashore—and we can't say we blame them.
 But dig a little deeper and it won't take long for the city's alluring combination of modern sophistication and vintage character to get under your skin.